-The truth behind why fundraising groups succeed
+The truth behind why fundraising groups succeed.

 Most people measure school fundraiser success by how much money is brought in.
-Many are inclined to think that only the wealthy schools have the highly successful sales.
+Many are inclined to think that only wealthy schools have highly successful sales.
 It seems logical because these areas are more affluent and have the most money to give.
 But this isn't always the case.